 Ann and William Elfers Gallery (Gallery 245)

-White background, design in relief and gilded.
-From the Hotel de Montmorency, Paris.
+White background; design in relief and gilded.
+From the salon in the Hotel de Montmorency, Paris.

 These eight wall panels formed a part of the wall decoration for the salon in the Hotel de Montmorency in Paris, which the architect Ledoux designed in the years 1770-71 for Monsieur Bouvet de Vezelay.
 Ledoux, who was working in the forefront of architectural fashion, also designed the Pavillon de Louveciennes for Madame du Barry, which was one of the earliest and most influential statements of neoclassicism in France.
 These panels, designed at the same time, reflect the new and fashionable taste in their use of classical rather than rococo motifs.
 As an indication of the scale of the salon, these panels would have been mounted approximately three feet above the floor and extended to the level of the top of the windows, which were two feet below the top of the wall.